seanreed1111/recordly1/TTD_remaining.md

     Artist on the Album, with link to the Artists other work Songs on the Album, with no further links except BACK

-User should be able to "favorite" any album, song, or artist from any album in their collection

-When complete, user should be able to view a list of their "favorite" albums, artists, and songs, etc.

 General User views
 Views: